Tensors from Scratch #2: Elementwise operations and Broadcasting

 Essentially, we broadcast the values of the tensors along a new shape in such a way that the shapes become equal before performing the operation.
 The values themselves do not change, only the shape changes and the values are copied.

-Keep in mind, if the tensor didn't have values to begin with, then no matter what we do, we won't be able to make shape of equal to .
-Let's see the algorithm for shape broadcasting.
+Keep in mind, if the tensor B didn't have n values to begin with, then no matter what we do, we won't be able to make shape of B equal to A. Let's see the algorithm for shape broadcasting.

 Algorithm for broadcasting: